otherchirps/percs/docs/about.rst

 These files are uploaded as large PDFs, containing scanned images of Minister's submissions.
 Nearly 100 submissions, dumped into big, unsearchable, opaque files.

-One `OpenAustralia`_ `pub meetup`_, Luke Bacon kicked off the effort but splitting the files into `individual per-minister submissions`_.
+One `OpenAustralia`_ `pub meetup`_, Luke Bacon kicked off the effort by processing & splitting the files into `individual per-minister submissions`_.

 Chris Nilsson ran these files through an OCR, indexed the found text, and wrapped this percs site around the result.

-The aim is to digitise and add previous, and ongoing years as needed.
+The aim is to digitise & index previous, and ongoing years as needed.

 Why?
 These folks are in charge of a good chunk of our money.
-Having their pecuniary interest declarations, which are already public, more accessible can only help keep things transparent and fair.
+Having their pecuniary interest declarations more accessible can only help keep things transparent and fair.

 Of course, the process isn't perfect.
 Many documents are